Kirstnnlx/CS-121-LAB-ACT-3/README.md

        ✓ Decide if you'd like to ⭐ add the file to your Favorites list.

+## 🎀 Acknowledgement

+> We, Group 5, would love to express our gratefulness for our Lovely, Optimistic, Vouch, and Enticing adviser, Ms. Fatima Marie Agdon 👩‍🏫🌸, for her earnest encouragement, support, and the valuable lessons we've learned.
+Her steady guidance helped us navigate every challenge with more confidence ✨.
+She made the learning process engaging and meaningful 🎀.
+This work reflects not only our effort, but the impact of her dedication as a mentor.
+Her insight challenged us to think deeper and work smarter 💅🏻.
+We carry forward not just knowledge, but lasting appreciation for her support.

 ## 👩🏻‍💻 Meet the Team
 | Name | Github Account |